enel-gdh-educational/katacoda-scenarios/fundamentals-of-linux/fundamentals-of-linux-explore-the-file-system/cd.md

 6. Go back two levels

-7. List only directories names into /root folder
+7. List only directories into /root folder

 8. Go to root home